 Resilience Through Crisis

-The 2008 crash is often used as a knock against real estate—but context matters.
-Yes, housing declined sharply, with national prices falling ~27% from peak to trough.
+The 2008 crash gets used as a knock against real estate, but context matters.
+Yes, housing declined sharply, with national prices falling around 27% from peak to trough.
 But within five years, most major markets had rebounded, and investors who bought during the correction often saw double-digit annual returns over the following decade.

 Gold surged during the same period, but unlike real estate, it didn’t create residual value.
 Once the crisis passed, gold retracted, while real estate cash flows grew and appreciated.